Affordable high precision plastic molds and machined parts available for any order size | Contact our experts now for a quote!

 A hand reamer is a precision-ground cutting tool designed for manual operation, used to manually enlarge pre-drilled holes to precise diameters.
 These types of reamers typically feature straight or slightly twisted flute designs, with the tip portion having a slight angle and tapered lead-in.
 This design allows the reamer to easily enter at precise angles during manual operation, especially in situations where there is no machine locking or fixation, although it is not suitable for CNC machines.

 Hand reamers are made of hardened, brittle materials, so extra care is needed during use to ensure strict alignment between the reamer and the hole axis to prevent breakage.
-When manually reaming, operators must ensure that only a small amount of material is removed each time, maintaining precise alignment between the reamer and the hole axis to avoid tool damage or reduced machining accuracy due to improper operation.
+When manually reaming, CNC operators must ensure that only a small amount of material is removed each time, maintaining precise alignment between the reamer and the hole axis to avoid tool damage or reduced machining accuracy due to improper operation.

 Although hand reamers perform well in light cutting operations, their accuracy may not be comparable to machine reamers due to the influence of manual operation factors.
 Therefore, in applications requiring strict tolerance control, hand reamers may not be the best choice.